lopspec/lopspec/docs/cookbook/matchers.rst

 Matchers
 ========

-You use matchers in **phpspec** to describe how an object should behave.
+You use matchers in **lopspec** to describe how an object should behave.
 They are like assertions in xUnit but with a focus on specifying behaviour instead of verifying output.
 You use the matchers prefixed by ``should`` or ``shouldNot`` as appropriate.

-**phpspec** has 13 built-in matchers, described in more detail here.
+**lopspec** has 13 built-in matchers, described in more detail here.
 Many of these matchers have aliases which you can use to make your specifications easy to read.